scottfr/SystemsBook/Building/building.md

 ## Summary ##

-Always remember that a model is a simplification of the world around you intended to help you understand something.
-You should use a modeling form that adequately serves your quest for understanding.
-Stock & Flow, Rich Picture, and Causal Loop models are only three of a very large array of possible modeling forms that exist.
+- A model is a simplification of the world around you intended to help you understand something.
+- Use a modeling form that adequately serves your quest for understanding.
+- Stock & Flow, Rich Picture, and Causal Loop models are only three of a very large array of possible modeling forms that exist.
 Use them to the extent that they serve you and when they don't find a form that does.
-The Modeling and Simulation references provide access to several additional types of diagrams that have been created with Insight Maker, though there are probably more that haven't yet been identified.
-The Model Thinking Course by Scott E. Page presents a very extensive exposure to many types of models useful for understanding different aspects of the world around us.
+- The Model Thinking Course by Scott E. Page presents a very extensive exposure to many types of models useful for understanding different aspects of the world around us.

 ### Rich Pictures ###